Charitardha555/Elevate-labs-Cybersecurity-Task-01/README.md

 - Enable only the required ports.
 - Disable all unused or unwanted ports on systems.
 - Never share your network with unknown or untrusted people.
-- Configure firewall on the router.
+- Configure Firewall on the router.

 ---

 ## Files Included

-- 'Nmap scan.txt` — raw scan output
+- 'task 1 Nmap scan.txt` — raw scan output
 - `network_analysis.pcap` — optional Wireshark capture file
 - `README.md` — task documentation (this file)
 - `screenshots/` — evidence of commands & output (add images here)